MJohnson459/Presentations/Rust/rust.md

 }
 ```

 Note:
-Not tied to base type
+- Not tied to native type similar to C++11 `enum class`
-Can wrap a type
+- Can wrap a type (will come back to later with Options and Results)